-Golden Bay is one of the few places in the world where, within one hours drive, you will find two of New Zealand's most spectacular national parks.
-Glistening, golden sand beaches and turquoise, crystal clear waters, alongside alpine meadows and snowy mountain ranges.
+Golden Bay is surrounded by two of New Zealand's most spectacular national parks.
+Together they offer glistening, golden sand beaches; turquoise, crystal clear waters; lush native rain forest; alpine meadows and snowy mountain ranges

 Golden Bay is enjoyable all year as we have a climate that rivals that of the Mediterranean (but milder in winter) and is ideal year-round for outdoor activities.
-Summer time day temperatures are usually 23oC (73of) to 28oC (82of), and even in mid-winter, daytime temperatures in Golden Bay usually reach 13-18oC.
+Summertime day temperatures are usually 23 (73of) to 28oC (82of), and even in mid-winter, daytime temperatures in Golden Bay usually reach 13-18oC.
 This very mild climate together with the Nelson region's high sunshine hours ensures that the beautiful outdoors of Golden Bay can be enjoyed during all seasons.

-One of the most frequent comments from guests is that they wished that they had arranged to stay longer!
-One reason being that there are so many diverse things to do, from short, simple beach or bush walks to guided day tours.
+One of the most frequent comments from guests is that they wished that they had stayed longer...
+One reason is that there is so much to experience.

 Golden Bay Arts Trail